PulseMind/brokenranks-discord-roles/README.md

 - <img src="professions/knight.png" alt="Knight" width="20" height="20"> Knight
 - <img src="professions/voodoo.png" alt="Voodoo" width="20" height="20"> Voodoo

-## 🗺️ Roadmap (TODO List)

-- Full language support for English & Polish (I should add in next commit)
-- Setting up the bot on a VPS server
-- Creating a public website for the bot
-- The first released version of the bot for public use

 ## 🚀 Getting Started

 ### Prerequisites